Joescripts/Joescripts/README.md

 - 👋 Hi, I’m @Joescripts
 - 👀 I’m interested ...
 Wordpress Development (JQuery,PHP & MySQL)
 - 💞️ I’m looking to collaborate on ...
 Wordpress Themes & Plugins Development
 - 📫 How to reach me ...
-Send Invite
+Send Invite Linkedin

 <!---
 Joescripts/Joescripts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.